charan-happy/Github-Foundations-Certification/git-crash-course/Readme.md

 ## commits
 - when we wanted to commit the code, we can write git commit which will open up the commit.
 Edit message in the editor of the choice.
 `git commit -m <message>`

+Components of git commit :
+- commit hash: A unique SHA-1 hash identifier for the commit
+- Author Information: The name and email of the person who made the commit
+- Commit Message: A description of what changes the commit contains
+- Timestamp: The date and time when the commit was made
+- Parent commit Hash(es): The SHA-1 hash of the commit(s) this commit is based on
+- Snapshot of Content: A snapshot of the project at the time of the commit (not the actual files, but references to them)

 set the global editor `git config --global core.editor emacs`

 - we have 3 ways to clone a repo: